ItzMe-Rocky/CrackAARCH/README.md

 ## Disclaimer

->This tool is intended strictly for educational purposes to understand network security and should only be used in environments where you have explicit authorization.
+>This tool is intended strictly for educational purposes to understand security and should only be used in environments where you have explicit authorization.
 >I am not responsible for any kind of damage or problems.
 Use at your own risk.

 >I will add the option to crack 7z, rar, pdf, and docx soon.